Voice Messages

 - If

-voice.visible_router_echois enabled and the router is present and allowed to reply, the router also posts the normalized voice text as a display-only message. - Otherwise, no extra router message is posted and the chosen agent replies directly.
+voice.visible_router_echois enabled and the router is present and allowed to reply, the router also posts the normalized voice text as a display-only message. - Otherwise, no extra router message is posted and the chosen agent or team replies directly.

 Configuration